HilscherAutomation/netPI-nodered/README.md

 To grant acccess to the GPIO signals in general the `/dev/gpiomem` host device needs to be added to the container.

-For NPIX-RS232, NPIX-RS485 modules support:
+For NIOT-E-NPIX-RS232, NIOT-E-NPIX-RS485 serial port plug-in modules support:

 To grant access to the serial port the device `/dev/ttyS0` needs to be added to the container.
 It needs an NPIX module attached during system boot process to be available.
-(NPIX-RS485 Remark: set GPIO 17 to '1' to activate NPIX-RS485 REV#2 module TX/RX auto direction feature).
+(NIOT-E-NPIX-RS485 note: set GPIO 17 to '1' to activate TX/RX auto direction feature on revision #2 of this hadrware).

-For netPI RTE 3 target:
+For netPI RTE 3 and netFIELD Connect targets:

 To grant access to the onboard netX industrial network controller the `/dev/spidev0.0` host device needs to be added to the container.